-- Your eligibility to receive the loan was falsely certified by the school. - Your eligibility to receive the loan was falsely certified through identity theft. - The student withdrew from school, but the school didn't pay a refund of your loan moneythat it was required to pay under applicable laws and regulations.
+- Your eligibility to receive the loan was falsely certified through identity theft. - The student withdrew from school, but the school didn't pay a refund of your loan money that it was required to pay under applicable laws and regulations.